 National programs for leprosy have adopted the Global Leprosy Strategy (2016-2020): Accelerating towards a leprosy-free world.
 The three pillars of this strategy are: to strengthen governmental ownership and partnerships, stop leprosy and associated complications, stop discrimination and promote inclusion (WHO, 2016a).
-The year 2018 is the mid-point in the implementation of the Global Leprosy strategy, and the data collected were analyzed to assess the progress that the countries made to reach their targets set for 2020.
+The year 2018 is the mid-point in the Global Leprosy strategy implementation, and the data collected were analyzed to understand the progress that the countries made to reach their targets set for 2020.